 Snooker vs pool : Main difference

-what is the difference between snooker and pool?
+What is the difference between snooker and pool?
 A major difference between pool and snooker is in the size of their tables.
-In fact, this common when comparing snooker vs billiards vs pool.

 Both tables have pockets therefore they are pocket billiard games.